Developer-Sanctuary/Constitution/README.md

 ##### Section I: Official Naming

-1. This document establishes this server to be know as "Republic of Developer Sanctuary", hereinafter referred to as "Developer Sanctuary".
+1. This document establishes this server to be know as "Failed Republic of Developer Sanctuary", hereinafter referred to as "Failure that is Developer Sanctuary".

-2. Developer Sanctuary can also be referred to as "Dev Sanx" or "Dev Sanc" or "WAH" in official documents, barring this document where it shall be referenced as Developer Sanctuary.
+2. Developer Sanctuary can also be referred to as "Dev Fax" or "Dev Sax" or "WOAH" in official documents, barring this document where it shall be referenced as Developer Sanctuary.

 ##### Section II: Rights of Individuals